uvaaland/cig_llnl_workshop/index.md

 relevant input data, show you how to create a mesh for the regional model, and how to run the solver itself.

 For this tutorial, we will focus on the 2014 Napa earthquake for our regional simulations.

+Tutorial at a glance:

+**Introduction:** Short introduction about SPECFEM3D_GLOBE and the Napa earthquake

+**Getting Started:** Shows you how to obtain the source code, configure, and compile SPECFEM3D_GLOBE.
+It also shows you how to prepare the relevant input data.

+**Meshing:**

 ![SPECFEM3D_GLOBE](/Fig/cover-small.jpeg)